korikori/oldr/README.md

 # oldr
 Given a list of (absolute paths to) files, returns the oldest.
-Reads from file or use with pipes.
+Gets input from a file or `stdin`.

 Intended to work between a vulnerability scanner and a stath implementation (see [stath.sh](https://github.com/korikori/stath.sh) for a PoC) for quicker incident investigations, for example: